pancsta/asyncmachine-go/docs/manual.md

 }
 ```

-### AnyAny global handlers
+### Global Handler

 `AnyAny` is the first final handler and always gets executed.
-Because of that it's considered a global/catch-all
+This makes it a global/catch-all
 handler.
 Using a global handler make the "Empty" filter useless, as every transition always triggers a handler.

 ```go